iceadobe/iceadobe/README.md

 - 👋 Hi, I’m @iceadobe
-- 👀 I’m interested in DevOps, IT Infrastructure Automation and Architecture.
+- 👀 I’m a full stack java developer but also interested in DevOps, IT Infrastructure Automation and Architecture.
-      While not doing anything I like to read and write.
+- 💗 While not doing anything I like to read and write.
 - 🌱 I’m currently learning AWS Public Cloud Services alongside diving deep into linux
 - 📫 How to reach me: @iceadobe on Twitter/Instagram.
 <!--- - 💞️ I’m looking to collaborate on --->